-If you're constantly managing your time to be incessantly "productive" and to churn out as much work as possible in any given day, then your time management strategies very well may be making you unhappy, fracturing your attention, and destroying important moments.
+If you're constantly managing your time to be incessantly "productive" and churn out as much work as possible in any given day, then your time management strategies very well may be making you unhappy, fracturing your attention, and destroying important moments in your life.

 Crabbe argues that, "You are better off accepting once and for all that you will never, ever be in control again, and that not being in control is okay."

 How do we improve our attention management?
-Here are some of Crabbe's recommendations:
+Here are some of Tony Crabbe's recommendations:

 Do you allow yourself to be distracted by your phone alerts, or your email?
 Do you jump from one project to another simply because you were interrupted?

 Not long ago, the ability to multitask was seen as an admirable and important skill.

 I used to work as a career advisor, and as part of that work, I wrote at least 1000 resumes, probably more.
 I would bet I highlighted a person's ability to multitask in half of those resumes.
 At the time, it was considered a desirable, even essential skill in many jobs.

 Today we know that people really can't multitask effectively.
 In fact, multitasking drastically slows you down and distracts you.